afoote31/afoote31.github.io/_posts/2026-05-17-Concussions.md

 | Truth          | 287.47    |   0       | 0              |
 | Survivors      | 250.80    |   -36.7   | -12.8          |

 Modeling the healthy worker survivor effect is a bit tricky.
 Consider the DAG below for just two time points, depicting causal relationships with arrows.
+We want to model the effect of exposures $A$ (playing in a season) on outcome $Y$ (total damage).
+The intermediate variable $L_1$ is the damage accumulated after the first exposure.

 <script type="text/tikz">
+  \usetikzlibrary{arrows.meta,positioning}
   \begin{tikzpicture}[
       node distance=1.8cm and 2.2cm,
       >=Stealth,